Viknesh30/Ecommerce-PasarFresh/README.md

 - *Component-based*: Layout, header, and footer are shared across pages for consistency.

 ### Mock Data & Persistence

 - *Mock Authentication*: Sign up and login are handled entirely in the browser using localStorage.
 User data is stored and checked locally, with Redux state reflecting the current session.
-- *Cart Persistence*: Cart state is saved to localStorage and restored on page reload, ensuring a seamless shopping experience.
-- *No Backend Required*: All data (products, users, cart) is managed in the browser, making the app easy to demo, test, and extend.
+- All data (products, users, cart) is managed in the browser, making the app easy to demo, test, and extend.

 ### UI/UX Features

 - *Modern, Responsive Design*: Inspired by leading e-commerce platforms, with a split-screen layout for auth pages and a clean, mobile-friendly product catalogue.
 - *Pagination*: Product lists are paginated for better usability, even with large mock datasets.
-- *Out-of-Stock Handling*: Products with zero stock are clearly labelled and cannot be added to the cart.
 - *Navigation*: After login/signup, users are redirected to the homepage.
 Logout is available in the header when logged in and redirects to the login page.
-- *Form Validation*: All forms use Zod schemas for robust, type-safe validation.

 ### Trade-offs & Rationale

 - *Frontend-Only*: No backend/API is required, making the app easy to run anywhere and ideal for prototyping or UI/UX testing.
 - *LocalStorage for Auth/Cart*: Chosen for simplicity and demo purposes; not secure for production, but perfect for mock/demo apps.
-- *Redux vs. Context*: Redux is used for its devtools, scalability, and ease of state persistence, even though Context could suffice for smaller apps.
-- *No Real Security*: All authentication is mock and for demonstration only.

 ---